 Let’s consider first, Ambrose’s impact of church-state relations.

-His relationship with Emperor Theodosius, who finalized a long-running political trend of folding the Roman Empire into a Christian state, was a dramatic shift from the first 200 years of Church history that saw an on & off persecution of Christians.
+His relationship with Emperor Theodosius, who finalized a long-running political trend of folding the Roman Empire into a Christian state, was a dramatic shift from the first 200 years of Church history that saw an on & off persecution.

-Theodosius was enraged by the melee.
-He was determined to exact revenge against the people of Thessalonica by such a flagrant disregard for the law and the disrespect he felt at having his hand-picked governor so casually relived of life.
+The Emperor was enraged by the melee.
+He was determined to exact revenge against the people of Thessalonica for such a flagrant disregard for the law and the disrespect he felt at having his hand-picked governor so casually relieved of life.
 So he slyly announced another chariot race.
-When the crowds showed up & settled into their seats, the gates were locked, & the people inside were massacred.
-Some 7,000 were put to the sword in less than 3 hours.
+When the crowds showed up & settled into their seats, the gates were locked, the people inside—massacred.
+Over the following 3 hours, 7,000 were put to the sword.

 Ambrose repeated the condition: Unless the emperor repent of his gross abuse of power, & do so publicly, no Communion would pass his lips!
 Either Ambrose was gutsy or had a death wish!
 An Emperor who’d ordered the execution of thousands probably wouldn’t think much of offing a lone, obstinate bishop.
 But Ambrose demonstrated he would not compromise his calling to save his life and Theodosius realized his best course was to do as instructed and repented by setting aside his royal garments & emblems of State, wearing humble sackcloth, & a face streaked w/ash as a sign of penance.

-Ambrose in no way intended this humiliation of the Emperor as a way to elevate himself or other church officials.
-For Ambrose, it was simply something he believed Theodosius, who claimed to be a Christian, was required to do as a sign of sincere contrition before God.
+Ambrose never intended this humiliation of the Emperor as a way to elevate himself or other church officials.
+It was simply something he believed Theodosius, who claimed to be a Christian, was required to do as a sign of sincere contrition before God.
 Ambrose would have been appalled at how later bishops used their office & power to administer the sacraments as a way to manipulate civil rulers, and by doing so, use civil power to accomplish church ends.
-Or maybe I should say, their own ends hidden behind a thin veneer of church business.
+Or we should say, their own ends hidden ‘neath a thin veneer of religion.

 Though Ambrose could not have foreseen the consequences of this episode with the Emperor, it introduced the medieval concept of a Christian emperor as the compliant “son of the church serving under orders from Christ.”
 Over the next millennium, secular and religious rulers vied with each other over who was sovereign in the different spheres of life.

 Two years later, Ambrose himself fell ill.
-The worries of entire Italian countryside were felt were expressed by one writer as; “When Ambrose dies, we shall see the ruin of Italy.”
+The worries the entire Italian countryside felt were expressed by one writer as; “When Ambrose dies, we shall see the ruin of Italy.”
 On the Eve of Easter in 397, Milan’s beloved bishop breathed his last.

-Only one name is more associated with Ambrose than Theodosius’s.
-And that leads us to the second event of his ministry, historians reckon as most important.
+Only one name is more associated with Ambrose than Theodosius’.
+And that leads us to the second impact of his ministry, the one historians reckon as most important.
 That one name is the student who outshined this teacher: Augustine.
-But that is the subject of our next few episodes . . .
+But that’s the subject of our next few episode . . .